bigcommerce/dev-docs/docs/stencil-docs/storefront-customization/theme-accessibility.md

 | -- | --|
 | For more information on how to modify the login form, <ins>click here</ins>. | Read more about <ins>modifying the login form</ins>.|

-Don't use "click here" for the linked text, instead use the exact title of a linked page or use a description of the linked page.
+Don't use "click here" for the linked text.
+Instead, use the exact title of a linked page or use a description of the linked page.
 You may need to rework a sentence to make the text meaningful.

 Additional linked text recommendations:
 * Use unique link text where possible.